Open a project

 • Find a project—Type a text string in the search box to find projects that include the string in their name.
 Only the list of recent projects is searched.

 • Sort projects—By default, projects appear in the order of their access date, with the most recently opened project at the top.
-The list can be sorted by project name or modification date.
+The list can also be sorted by project name or modification date.
 (A project is accessed if it is opened; it is modified if it is saved with changes.)

 • Remove a project—Right-click a project and click Remove Project From List Remove Project From List.
 If you try to open a project that no longer exists at the path shown, ArcGIS Pro prompts you to remove it from the list.